ruuda/noblit/docs/building.md

 ## Build tools

-A build environment in which all required build tools are available can be created with [Nix][nix].
+[Nix][nix] can set up a build environment in which all required build tools are available.
 The repository contains a `default.nix` file that defines the environment.
 All build tools are pinned for reproducibility.
 The Nix environment is used for <abbr>CI</abbr>, so it is actively tested.

 There are three ways to use the build environment: